 Ingredients: full spectrum hemp extract (including CBD) and MCT coconut oil

-20% off with code ONETIME20 (one-time use) or 5% off with code CBDOILUSERS
+20% off all products with code ONETIME20 (one-time use) or 5% off with code CBDOILUSERS

 Sleep Gummies - CBDistillery